Understanding ABA Therapy Overview

 Data-Based Decision-Making

-Data-based decision-making is crucial in ABA therapy.
-It enables behavior analysts to monitor a child's progress over time, modify treatment plans, and facilitate optimal outcomes.
-Behavior technicians are responsible for collecting this data during therapy sessions.
-The data gathered is then analyzed by Board Certified Behavior Analysts (BCBA), ensuring that the therapy is effective and that the child is making progress.
-If necessary, adjustments are made to the therapy plan to continue promoting positive behavior changes [3].
+Data-based decision-making is crucial in ABA therapy, as it enables behavior analysts to monitor a child's progress over time, modify treatment plans, and facilitate optimal outcomes.
+Behavior technicians are responsible for collecting this data during therapy sessions, and the information gathered is then analyzed by Board Certified Behavior Analysts (BCBAs) to ensure the therapy's effectiveness and the child's progress.

 Collaborative Goal Setting